One of the coolest things about writing online is having folks email me. I enjoy hearing from each and every one of you.

 In the past I have worked with online daters in crafting their profiles, but now my schedule does not permit it.
-I do have a variety of articles at my friendship site and here that may be of help.
+I do have a variety of articles at my friendship site and here that may be of help, and my friendship book offers over 100 tips on meeting new people and making friendships work.
 If you’re working on an online dating profile, my book goes through step by step instructions.

 Arts and Crafts: